Google Tag Manager Web Device Mode Integration

 The page call allows you to record whenever a user visits a page of your website, along with the properties associated with that page.

-Making a page call sends out an object to the GTM data layer containing your page-related properties and an event name with its associated value.
+When you make a page call, RudderStack sends an object to the GTM data layer containing your page-related properties and an event name with its associated value.
+All properties you pass in the page call are spread into the data layer object.

 Track